PanieriLorenzo/rust-poly/README.md

 This library is covered by the MIT license, see [LICENSE](LICENSE).

 Parts of the source code are based on the [NumPy](https://github.com/numpy/numpy) library for Python, used in accordance to the original license, see [licenses/numpy/LICENSE.txt](licenses/numpy/LICENSE.txt).

+The `__utils/linalg.rs` module is based on the [Rulinalg](https://github.com/AtheMathmo/rulinalg) crate, used in accordance to the original license, see [licenses/rulinalg/LICENSE.md](licenses/rulinalg/LICENSE.md).